 - specific to your work practices and roles

-- useful as an historic, current and future learning tool.
+- used as an historic, current and future learning tool.

-CPD activities cover self-directed learning, courses, reading professional journals, active involvement in a clinical interest or occupational group, case studies, networking, clinical audit and reflective practice.
+CPD activities cover self-directed learning, courses, reading professional journals, active involvement in a network, case studies, clinical audit and reflective practice.
 You may often undertake CPD without realising it.

-Capturing evidence of your learning from CPD activities and your day to day practice demonstrates:
+By capturing evidence of your learning from CPD activities and day-to-day practice you demonstrate:

 - the impact of this learning on your practice

-- provides you with a picture of how you are remaining a competent, safe and effective practitioner
+- how you are remaining a competent, safe and effective practitioner

-- highlights how you can continue to develop to ensure you continue to maintain this competence and effectiveness throughout your professional life.
+- how your ongoing development will help maintain this competence and effectiveness throughout your professional life.

-You should collect documentary evidence that can be used to support your claims about your learning, skills, knowledge and abilities.
+So make sure the documentary evidence to support your claims about learning, skills, knowledge and abilities goes into your portfolio.

 Your portfolio should also include your use of appropriate evidence-based practice resources.
 Ask yourself:

-- how do I use the evidence-based resources in my practice?
+- how do I use such resources in my practice?

-- what evidence do I have in my portfolio that I use these or that these underpin my practice?
+- what evidence do I have in my portfolio that I use them or that they underpin my practice?

-- what have I learnt from using these in my practice?
+- what have I learnt from using these resources in my practice?

 Your portfolio is confidential to you: no one should look at your portfolio unless you have given permission.
 It's a private collection of evidence that demonstrates learning and development as well as a tool for planning future learning.